SamBcht/qwanamiz/README.md

 by Katzenmeier et al. (2023) to preprocess wood anatomy images prior to running the `qwanamiz` workflow.
-This tool outputs binarized .png files which differentiate cell lumens from other features in the image, with cell walls in black (1) and cell lumens in white (0).
+This tool outputs binarized .png files which differentiate cell lumens from other features in the image, with cell walls in black and cell lumens in white.
 However, any .png file which encodes binarized wood anatomy images this way is suitable for input to qwanamiz.

 ### `qwanaflow`